Certified Safety Professional

 Review and Study Sources

 Because candidates for BCSP examinations often ask where to locate review courses and materials, BCSP maintains a list strictly as a courtesy.
 For a detailed list, click on the Review and Study Sources page.
-Additionally, BCSP has created a Library of Safety Practice where anyone can find the most up-to-date source material for every domain on the exams.

-Waivers of the Safety Fundamentals Examination
+Waivers of the Associate Safety Professional Examination

 BCSP currently accepts only the following certifications, licenses or memberships for waiver of this examination: